Rent to Buy Mortgages

 Rent to Buy is available to first-time buyers or anyone who used to own a property but can no longer afford to buy in the current market.

-Your household – which can be a single person or you and a partner or friend – must earn £60,000 a year or less.
+Your household—which can include a single person or you and a partner or friend—must earn £60,000 a year or less.

 You must also have a good credit history.

-It’s worth noting that Rent to Buy properties are offered by housing associations and different associations have their own eligibility criteria so you should check with your local association whether you’d qualify for the scheme.
+It’s worth noting that housing associations offer rent-to-buy properties.
+Different associations have eligibility criteria, so you should check with your local association to see whether you qualify for the scheme.

 As mentioned above, Rent to Buy is offered by housing associations.